 - Fit the toothed locking bar and ring from the driving end.
 Check

 - Pinwheel rotor installation

 - Check that the two rotor bearings can be inserted easily into their mountings.
 Ease any scrapes or nicks around the bearing, or on the right-hand side.
 Remove the bearings.

 Check that the right-hand gear in the counter reversing assembly is still in its detent position.
 Rotate the gears so that the timing V-notches in the fronts of the sub-frame plates (see illustration

 - Set the handle in its stop and the rotor setting rings to zero

 - Hold the rotor with the setting levers one place rearward of top.
-Assemble the right-hand side plate to the rotor so that the rotor locking ring engages with the slot in the large pin at the top rear dowels.
-Fasten with 2 screws M4x14, firm up but do not fully tighten.
+Assemble the right-hand side plate to the rotor so that the rotor locking ring engages with the large pin at the top rear of the sliding 2 screws M4x14.
+Firm up but do not tighten fully.

-- Lift the rotor clear of the driving gear and turn it until the in rotor end disc.
+- Lift the rotor clear of the driving gear and turn it until the in the rotor end disc.
 Engage the driving gears and insert the right-hand

 - Engage the gears on the left-hand side.
 Check the timing marks, correct as necessary, then insert the bearing.